Pedro-Beirao/dsda-launcher/Docs/launcher_config_guide.md

 Here is a complete guide on how to customise the launcher.

 ## 1. Find the "launcher_config.txt" file
-   This is where you will be able to customise it

    **Windows**: Should be in the same folder as the launcher